What does the thyroid do?

 These are general thyroid support recommendations.
 It is advised that a personalised approach is the most effective way to get well again.

-I have recently completed extra Certified ‘THYROID RECOVERY’ Practitioner training under a top Australian Naturopath so that I can now provide the best strategies and support to get your thyroid working optimally again and get you feeling well to live your best life possible!
+I have completed additional Certified ‘THYROID RECOVERY’ Practitioner training under a top Australian Naturopath so that I can now provide the best strategies and support to get your thyroid working optimally again and get you feeling well to live your best life possible!

 Book in for a free 15 phone consult to find out how I can help you (or if you know you are ready to start, book an initial Naturopathic Consultation) via the book a consult button.